-Nanoform ("Nanoform", "Group") is an international group offering nanoforming, formulation and analytical services for the global pharma and biotech industry.
+Nanoform ("Nanoform", "Group") is an international group offering services in nanotechnology and drug particle engineering for the global pharma and biotech industry.
 The parent company, Nanoform Finland Plc (formerly Nanoform Finland Ltd, the "Company") is a company organized under the laws of Finland and its business ID is 2730572-8.
-The registered address of the head office is Viikinkaari 4, 00790 Helsinki, Finland.
+The registered address of the head office is Viikinkaari 4, 00790 Helsinki , Finland.